Napa California, USA Travel Guide

 Directly support local businesses, including small, independent restaurants, shops, and B&Bs, which directly benefits the community.

-Join guided walking tours focused on downtown Napa's culinary scene, including tastings at various establishments.
+Join guided walking tours focused on downtown Napa's culinary scene, including tastings in several establishments.

-Long Meadow Ranch offers farm tours and olive oil tastings, sharing insights into sustainable methods of farming.
+Long Meadow Ranch offers visits to farms and oil from olives tastings, sharing insights into sustainable methods of farming.

-Napa Valley is a destination for unwinding and rejuvenation, offering tranquil escapes and therapeutic experiences.
+Napa Valley is a location for unwinding and rejuvenation, offering tranquil escapes and therapeutic experiences.

 Calistoga is celebrated for its natural hot springs and therapeutic volcanic ash mud baths.